smartdevicelink/sdl_evolution/proposals/0329-on-data-resumed.md

 The proposed solution is to create a new RPC notification named "OnDataResumed".
 This RPC is sent to an application directly after a RegisterAppInterfaceRequest only if an app supplies a valid hashID and resumption was successful during registration.

-Ths notification will be sent to the connected application before Core sends the OnHMIStatus notification.
+This notification will be sent to the connected application before Core sends the OnHMIStatus notification.

 SDL Core will not send this notification if there was no valid hashID provided, or resumption was failed.
 Failed resumption is noted by the result code: `RESUME_FAILED` in the RegisterAppInterfaceResponse.

 The OnDataResumed notification contains boolean values for each type of data resumed.
-True if the resumption was successful, False if it was not successful.
+True if the resumption was successful, False if the resumption failed.

 If the app did not use a particular resumption data item, that value will be omitted from the notification.
-For example if an app resumes and was not using Remote Control subscriptions, the `remoteControlSubscriptionsResumed` parameter would be omitted.
+For example, if an app resumes and was not using Remote Control subscriptions, the `remoteControlSubscriptionsResumed` parameter would be omitted.

 As of this proposal, resumption data is implemented for: